Enalean/tuleap-documentation-en/languages/en/user-guide/tracker-v3.rst

 The ? shows the list of available values for the Resolution field of tracker managing "Bugs" artifacts.
-The Resolution field comes with set of predefined values that are available to all SYS\_PRODUCT\_NAME projects.
+The Resolution field comes with set of predefined values that are available to all |SYSPRODUCTNAME|
+projects.
 By default 8 values are active (Accepted, Analyzed, etc.).

 Of course you are free to add your own values to the Resolution field.
-However, in order to keep a certain harmony from one SYS\_PRODUCT\_NAME tracker to another, we highly recommend that you use the list of predefined resolution values as much as you can before creating new ones.
+However, in order to keep a certain harmony from one |SYSPRODUCTNAME|
+tracker to another, we highly recommend that you use the list of predefined resolution values as much as you can before creating new ones.